UKLLC/Guidebook/ukllc_book/docs/linked_admin_data/DWP_data/DWP_data.md

 * Details of benefits and income including Universal credit, child benefit, housing benefit, tax credit, incapacity benefit and carers benefit
 * Claims to key DWP benefits including, for example, type of claim, start and end date, claimant characteristics such as date of birth and partner status
 * Information specific to child benefit payments
-* Some benefits are combined HMRC/DWP, for example, child tax credit and working tax credit.
+* Some benefits are combined HMRC/DWP, for example, child tax credit and working tax credit - the combination of datasets will become clearer once UK LLC receives the datasets.